MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *   Windows Server 2008 R2 \*\*

 > [!IMPORTANT]
-> \*\* WebView2 support for Windows 7 and Windows Server 2008 R2 is planned during the same support cycle as Microsoft Edge browser.
+> \*\* WebView2 support for Windows 7 and Windows Server 2008 R2 has the same support cycle as Microsoft Edge.
 For more information, navigate to [Microsoft Edge supported Operating Systems][DeployedgeMicrosoftEdgeSupportedOS].

 ## Next steps